 Dame Roma Mitchell Grants provide opportunities for eligible children and young people who are, or have been, under the guardianship of the Chief Executive or Minister for Child Protection in South Australia for at least one full year to:

 - achieve personal goals

 There are two funding rounds held each year.
 The first funding round is held in January/February, and the second funding round is held in August/September.

-Please read the grant program guidelines (PDF, 657.2 KB) for essential information regarding the grant program.
+Please read the grant program guidelines (PDF, 1.1 MB) for essential information regarding the grant program.

 For grants related to further education, applications will be considered outside the normal grant rounds.
 Please contact the Executive Officer for further information.

-- under the guardianship of the Chief Executive under the Children and Young People (Safety) Act 2017 or under the guardianship of the Minister under the Children's Protection Act 1993 (or a previous equivalent in South Australia), for at least one year
+- you are, or have been, under the guardianship of the Chief Executive (under the Children and Young People (Safety) Act 2017) or under the guardianship of the Minister for Child Protection (under the Children’s Protection Act 1993) or previous equivalent in South Australia) for at least one full year; or

-- a child or young person from a remote Aboriginal community who is, or was placed in, the long-term care of relatives under family care agreements financially supported on a regular basis by the Department for Child Protection (or a previous equivalent) for a combined total of at least one year.
+alternatively, you may be eligible, if you are a child/young person from a remote Aboriginal community who is/was placed in the long-term care of relatives under family care agreements, financially supported on a regular basis by the Department for Child Protection (or a previous equivalent) for a combined total of at least one year;

 Dame Roma Mitchell Grants are available in the following categories:

 These grants provide a range of social, recreational and self-development opportunities.
 Previous grants have been awarded for: